So how does cold messaging work on a platform like LinkedIn? And how is it different from other sales touchpoints, such as a

 cold email?

 Social media is quick-moving and fast-paced.
-People will look at it on the go, be it messages or posts.
-It's important to get the attention of those you're following and engaging with, as well as those who follow you.
+People will look at it on the go through messages or posts.
+It's important to get the attention of those you're following and engaging with and those who follow you.

-Since it's so quick-moving, the chance to get any engagement is very low.
+Since it's so quick-moving, the chance of getting any engagement is very low.
 With so much content out there, it's easy to understand why.
-20 years ago, the average human attention span on one item was 12 seconds?
+20 years ago, the average human attention span on one item was 12 seconds.
 Today?

 Eight seconds.
 For a goldfish, it's nine!